-In thousands of AUD 2019 2018
+In thousands of AUD 2020 2019

 Timing of revenue recognition At a point in time

-Sponsorship and incentive income 3,605 2,107
+Sponsorship and incentive income 2,977 3,605

-Quality and other bonuses income 834 1,289
+Performance bonus income 512 834

 Over time

-Professional indemnity insurance® 2,321 2,213
+Professional indemnity insurance (i) 2,358 2,321

-Software licence fees (ii) 2,883 2,755
+Software licence fees (ii) 2,925 2,883

-Fees for services 4,996 4,482
+Fees for services 5,114 4,996

-Other (iii) 493 566
+Other (iii) 602 493

-Total Other income 15,132 13,412
+Total Other income 14,488 15,132

-(I) Professional indemnity insurance is the income generated from professional indemnity insurance cover.
+i.
+Professional indemnity insurance is the income generated from professional indemnity insurance cover.
 AFG purchases a third-party professional indemnity insurance policy for which it pays a premium and offers AFG's brokers the option to be included under AFG's policy cover.
 If this offer is taken up, brokers will be charged a fee.
-This revenue from this fee is brought to account over time
+This revenue from this fee is brought to account over time.

-(ii) Software Licenses is the income generated from FLEX & SMART.
-This revenue relates to AFG software used by brokers and is recognised over time as the software license service is provided.
+ii.
+Software Licenses is the income generated from FLEX & SMART.
+This revenue relates to AFG software and marketing services used by brokers and is recognised over time.

-(iii) Other income is accounted for in accordance with AASB 15 - Revenue from contracts with customers.
+iii.
+Other income is accounted for in accordance with AASB 15 - Revenue from contracts with customers.
 Refer to Note 3(i) for accounting policy.